 To keep your front door functional, you'll need to cut a hole in the felt for the handle.
 On your door, measure the height at which your handle starts and mark this location on your felt cutout.
 Cut a length of painters tape the same length as the door handle and place on the felt at your measurement.
 Carefully cut around the piece of tape, then remove the tape and fabric scrap.

-Decide if you want to make the entire jack-o'-lantern face or just half (as we did here), then size the stencil appropriately.
+Decide if you want to make the entire jack-o'-lantern face or just half as we did here.
+To make this Halloween craft easier, you can freehand any pumpkin or monster face you like.
+Or you can print our free pumpkin stencil.
 We enlarged the image about 175% to fit this door.
 Print and cut out the stencils for the nose, eye, and mouth of the jack-o'-lantern.
 Lay the stencils on the felt to plan your design, then trace around them with a marker or pencil.
 If you're using a light color of paint or felt, you will want to use a pencil so your outline disappears under the paint.
-To make this Halloween craft even easier, you can freehand any pumpkin or monster face you like.

 Place painters tape along the outlines of the stencils, keeping the marker lines inside the tape.
 Use a foam paintbrush to fill in the shapes with your desired shade of paint.
 Let dry fully, then carefully remove the tape.

 You can attach this Halloween craft to the door in a number of ways.
 We used heavy-duty double-sided tape and pressed it against the door, but adhesive loop-and-hook strips can also be used.
 Consider your door material when purchasing hanging materials.
+Now your front door decor is all set for trick-or-treating.
 Be sure to take down your door wrap in inclement weather so it doesn't get damaged.
 Otherwise, you can reuse the wrap next year!